joshua-zingale/lumaa-spring-2025-ai-ml/README.md

 # Lumaa's Recommender Challenge

 This is Joshua Zingale's submition for Lumaa's recommender challenge.
 I used TF-IDF to generate vectors for each movie in the dataset that I used.
 A search query is vectorized with the same TF-IDF scheme and the nearest neighbors as determined by cosine similarity are returned as being the "closest" to the query.
+The main code for the submission lies in "data_challenge.ipynb".

 ## Dataset